Robot Calibration (Laser Tracker)

 Tip 2: Approximately move any reference frames or tool frames by holding the ALT key and SHIFT+ALT key respectively.
 Alternatively, double click the reference frame and input the right coordinates.

-Tip 3: Rename any object using the F2 key on the item tree.
+Tip 3: Rename any object by pressing the F2 key when the item is selected in the tree.

-b.Add the tool object (STL, IGES and STEP files are supported formats) and drag and drop it to the robot (inside the item tree), this will convert the object into a tool.
+b.Add the tool object (STL, IGES and STEP files are supported formats) and drag and drop it to the robot (within the item tree), this will automatically convert the object into a tool.
 More information available here.

-Optional: Select ProgramAdd empty tool to add any TCP’s that we want to visualize in the station (to check for collisions or other).
+Optional: Select Program➔Add Tool (TCP) to add any TCP’s that you want to visualize in the station (to check for collisions or other).
 To set an approximate value of the TCP:

 i.
 Double click the new tool.